denyspoltorak/metapatterns-website/metapatterns/content/part-6--analytics/the-heart-of-software-architecture/choose-your-own-architecture.md

 +++
 weight = 3
-title = "Choose your own architecture" description = This is a guide to choosing an architectural style based on project size, domain features, target performance and flexibility requirements.
+title = "Choose your own architecture" description = "This is a guide to choosing an architectural style based on project size, domain features, target performance and flexibility requirements."
 +++

 # Choose your own architecture